dviejo/stm32joystick_demo/README.md

 on May the fourth 2020 ;)

-The bluepill is configured as a multiaxis joystick with:
- * 8 buttons
- * 6 axis: xAxis, yAxis, zAxis, Accelerator, Brake, Steering

 Uses libOpenCM3 HAL Library and FreeRTOS
  * Thanks to Warren Gay and his "Beginning STM32: Developing with FreeRTOS, libopencm3 and GCC"